BoomBidiBuyBuy/telegram-agent-mcp/README.md

 2. **LangChain Agent**: Connects to external MCP server and processes user messages
 3. **Telegram Bot**: Handles user interactions and forwards messages to agent
 4. **LLM Integration**: OpenAI GPT processes messages and decides which tools to use
+5. **Memory System**: InMemorySaver maintains conversation history for each user

 ## Example Interaction